 Does your business rely on local customers for sales and revenue?
 If so, these local SEO tips for small businesses in 2016 might be something you want to spend a minute or two reading.
 Google’s local search results have changed dramatically over the past year.
 And in order for your business to capitalize on the exploding local search traffic, you need to know what to look for in your own local SEO strategy.

 Regardless of whether you’re B2B or B2C business, or if you are a franchise owner, more than likely your business finds relevance at the local market.
 And without question, most consumers have used Google at least in their buyer journey.
 This trend is more profound at the small and local business level.
-Your potential customers are quickly typing into Google who the “best [plugin your business category]” are, and starting their from there.
+Your potential customers are quickly typing into Google who the “best

 5 Local SEO Tips for Small Businesses in 2016